Asian World Cup struggles showcase problems at home

 "Asian teams year after year keep making the same mistakes, so they'll never be able to be on the same level as Europe or South America," Iran boss Carlos Queiroz told reporters.

-"It's because of the competition system, the training and organisation.
+"It's because of the competition system, the training and organization.
 You cannot copy Europe because the day you think you are close, they are one step ahead because they also progress.

 "But the officials persist in copying Europe and year after year the gap is higher and higher.
 It is a pity because 60 percent of the money in football comes from Asia and they have the worst conditions."